ebiggers/libdeflate/README.md

 processors.  libdeflate addresses this by providing an optimized DEFLATE implementation which can be used for benchmarking purposes.
 And, of course, real applications can use it as well.

+That being said, I have also started [a separate project](https://github.com/ebiggers/xpack) for an experimental, more modern compression format.

+# License

+The library portion of libdeflate has been released into the public domain.
+There is NO WARRANTY, to the extent permitted by law.
+See the CC0 Public Domain Dedication in the COPYING.LIB file for details.

+The non-library portions of the project, such as the gzip program, may be modified and/or redistributed under the terms of the MIT license.
+There is NO WARRANTY, to the extent permitted by law.
+See the COPYING file for details.